 Math.sqrt()

-The Math.sqrt() function returns the square root of a number.
-For negative inputs it returns NaN, and Math.sqrt(0) returns 0.
+Math.sqrt(x) The Math.sqrt() function returns the square root of a number — the value that, when multiplied by itself, equals the input.
+For negative inputs it returns NaN, since real square roots of negative numbers are undefined.
+For 0 it returns 0, and for Infinity it returns Infinity.

 Syntax